Phone: (206) 220-6088

 My social justice area of focus: Civic engagement, leadership development

-My pronouns: She, her, hers
+My pronouns: She, her, herself

 Favorite place in the city: Madison Park Beach; swimming with endless views of Rainier and the Cascades